Malbork Castle in Poland: Ultimate Guide

 When visiting the castle, it is worth paying attention to one of the intriguing details concerning the life of the Teutonic Knights.
 Although they were rather short in stature — as can be seen from the small beds in the dormitories — the way they slept is even more interesting.
 The Teutonic Knights believed that lying down completely to sleep could bring death because death ‘takes those who lie down’.
 Therefore, they slept in a semi-sitting position.
 This unusual ritual shows how strong their beliefs were and how closely their daily life was connected with spirituality and monastic rules.

-The three faces of the stronghold – Visiting the High Castle, the Middle Castle and the Grand Masters' Palace
+How do the High Castle, Middle Castle and Grand Masters' Palace reveal Malbork’s history?

 Malbork Castle in Poland is a sprawling complex that offers a rich tapestry of history, architecture, and culture.
 A typical visit requires a minimum of 3-4 hours to fully appreciate the grandeur of this medieval fortress.
 The castle is divided into three main sections: the High Castle, the Middle Castle, and the Grand Masters’ Palace, each with its own unique features and historical significance, making it feel like you are experiencing half of a grand historical narrative.